lcnetdev/bibframe2marc/README.md

 ## Usage

+### Conversion rules

+The included set of [conversion rules](rules) represent an implementation of the BIBFRAME to MARC conversion specifications maintained by the Library of Congress.
+See the [Bibliographic Framework Initiative](http://www.loc.gov/bibframe/) at the Library of Congress for more details.
+The rules are implemented using an XML-based domain specific language -- the RDF2MARC Conversion Language.
+For details on the conversion language, see the [RDF2MARC rules documentation](doc/rules.md).
+For convenience, the conversion specifications are included in the [specs](specs) directory of this repository as Excel spreadsheets.

 ### Building

 `make` in the root level of the working directory will create the `bibframe2marc.xsl` conversion stylesheet from the rules in the `rules` subdirectory.
 The destination stylesheet filename and path can be configured with the `TARGET_XSL` variable.

 ### Using the generated conversion stylesheet

-The `bibframe2marc.xsl` conversion stylesheet is an XSLT 1.0 application that converts a striped RDF/XML document containing a single BIBFRAME 2.0 "description" (defined as an RDF graph composed of two top level nodes that refer to each other, one `bf:Instance` node and one `bf:Work` node) into a MARCXML document.
+The `bibframe2marc.xsl` conversion stylesheet is an XSLT 1.0 application that converts a striped RDF/XML document containing a single BIBFRAME 2.0 "description" (defined as an RDF graph composed of exactly one top-level `bf:Instance` subject and one or zero top-level `bf:Work` subjects, linked using the `bf:hasInstance` or `bf:instanceOf` properties).
 It can be invoked as a standalone application using an XSLT 1.0 processor such as `xsltproc`, or it can be embedded in another application using a library such as `libxslt` for processing, as with the [Biblio::BF2MARC](https://github.com/lcnetdev/biblio-bf2marc) perl library.

 For more information about what consitutes a BIBFRAME description, see the [design notes](doc/design.md).

-The converions stylesheet takes the following parameters:
+The converion stylesheet can take the following parameters:

 * `pRecordId` -- an internal system record ID for use (for example) in a MARC 001 control field.
 If `pRecordId` is not provided, the conversion will use the `generate-id()` function to generate a record ID.